shapedthought/rvtools2vse/README.md

 ```

 The tool then goes through all the vInfo VMs, and where there is a match on the VM name and the vParition value is lower than the vInfo value, the vParition value is used.

+## Common issues

+You may find that the tool cannot find the "vInfo" or "vParition" tabs, to solve this open the file and rename the tabs and save the file.

+I do not know why this happends, but I assume that it has something to do with the underlying XML file not being updated with the tab name.